ChristianSmith2394/web-sprint-challenge-javascript-fundamentals/README.md

-    Global Binding: When globally bound, "this" will apply to the window in it's entirety Implicit Binding: When Implicitly bound "this" refers to items just inside of the current object New Binding: When New Bound "this" refers to keys inside of a constructor function
+    Global Binding: When globally bound, "this" will apply to the window in it's entirety Implicit Binding: When Implicitly bound "this" refers to items just inside of the current object New Binding: When New Bound "this" refers to keys inside of a constructor function Explicit Binding: When Explicitly Bound "this" refers to new bindings in order to override them with call/apply.It explicitly defines "this"

 5. Why do we need super() in an extended class?